 Notes: Figures may differ from company materials due to differences in rounding methods.

-The company began reporting consolidated results in FY03/17.
+The company began reporting consolidated results in FYO3/17.
 Figures prior to that date are unconsolidated, and are provided for reference.

-The company listed its shares in June 2018.
+The company was established in March 2013 and listed its shares in June 2018.